CRImier/MyKiCad/Breakouts/microusb_breakout_with_reg/README.md

 This is a MicroUSB connector breakout that also includes a 3.3V regulator.
 The 5V pin is available on the pin header, and 3.3V is available on the bottom of the board.
 Pins are not marked on the bottom of the board.
-This version has a problem - the GND pin is not connected to the regulator's GND pin, but a solder blob will fix that.

 - PCB size: 8mm*11mm
 - Layer count: 2